Why Is My Pool Green?

-1. Adding Pool Chemicals With Copper
+1. Adding Pool Chemicals With Heavy Metal Components

 2. Using Fill Water From a Well

-3. Using Copper Pipes and Pool Parts
+3. Using Metal Pipes and Pool Parts

 What Can You Do About It?

-If you can't avoid using fill water from the well, using pool chemicals made with copper as one of the components, or using copper parts in your pool, you must be ready to deal with metals to avoid messing up your pool water.
+If you can't avoid using fill water from the well, using pool chemicals made of copper as one of the components, or using copper parts in your pool, you must be ready to deal with metals to avoid messing up your pool water.

-Dealing with metals means frequent testing for them and performing necessary treatment for every metal, mainly copper and iron.
+Dealing with metals means frequent testing for metals and performing necessary treatment for every metal, mainly copper and iron.